University of St. Thomas Sustainability

 - linking UST to not only neighboring but also distant communities through our VISION trips and departmental service projects abroad

 The CSF will be funded from revenue equal to the market value of what GHG offsets are needed to complete any shortfall in our annual goal of a 4% reduction of GHG emissions.
-For the past two years, UST has achieved that goal.
-As long as we are achieving our goal of a 4% reduction, $50,000 annually is being donated to the fund from the UST Physical Plant.
+For the past four years, UST has achieved that goal.
+As long as we are achieving our goal of a 4% reduction, $50,000 annually is being donated to the fund from the UST Facilities Management.
 Once a year, applications are received by the CSF evaluation committee from students, faculty, and staff for funding of mission-based offsets.
-The application deadline for F13-14’s CSF application is Tuesday, March 19th, 2013 with an early application date of March 4th for those desiring feedback from the committee before the final application is due (see application for details).
-The CSF application deadline has changed and moved from fall semester to spring semester with awarded funds available for use on July 1st, 2013, the first day of the next fiscal year.
-If not all of the funds are awarded, there will be a fall application date of Friday, October 11th, 2013 for use of any remaining funds.

-- The project must be feasible and have support from any affected campus individuals and departments.
+- The project must be realistically feasible and have support from affected campus individuals and departments based on prior meetings and conversations with those constituents.

-- Where applicable, preference will be given for proposals that include lifecycle costs, possible investment payback schedules and potential long-term savings.
+- All else equal, preference shall be given to proposals that include lifecycle costs, investment payback schedules and potential long-term savings.

-It is the goal of the CSF evaluation committee to review all funding proposals by April 8th, 2013.
-All recommended projects are then given to the steering level for final approval and determination of the actual funding according to current available fund resources.
-Announcement of the CSF awards will be made no later than May 17th, 2013.
+It is the goal of the CSF evaluation committee to review all funding proposals within a three week period after the application deadline date.
+All recommended projects are then forwarded to the steering level for final approval and determination of the actual funding according to current available fund resources.
+We anticipate the announcement of the CSF awards being made within 45 days after the application deadline date.

 If enough funding is not available for an approved project, the evaluation committee will notify the project submitter of the funding limits along with recommendation for continuance of the project with a reduced budget when appropriate.